 For this reason, I use what is known as a Virtual Private Network, or VPN for short.
 By connecting to an ExpressVPN server outside of Macau or China and encrypting my connection for security, I can access my email, banking and even just Google without the fear that “Big Brother” China is watching over my shoulder.

 There are a number of great VPNs for China that I’ve used, and pretty much any of them will do the job.
-In my experience, however, I’ve had the most reliable service from ExpressVPN.
+In my experience, however, I’ve had the most reliable service over the past decade from ExpressVPN.